 The Fund and its actuaries use sensitivity analysis to monitor the potential impact of changes to the assumptions.
-The Fund and its actuaries have identified two assumptions (being the discount rate and the rate of salary adjustment) for which changes are reasonably possible that would have a material impact on the amount of the defined benefit member liabilities.
-The assumed discount rate has been determined by reference to the investment returns expected on the investment portfolio that reflects the opportunities reasonably available to the Fund in the investment markets.
-The assumed annual salary adjustment has been determined by reference to the Wage Price Index produced by the Australian Bureau of Statistics and in consultation with the employer-sponsors.
+The Fund and its actuaries have identified two assumptions (being the discount rate and the rate of salary adjustment) for which changes are reasonably possible and that would have a material impact on the amount of the defined benefit member liabilities.
+The assumed discount rate has been determined by reference to the long-term investment returns expected on the investment portfolio of each sub-plan and takes into account the term of the member liabilities.
+The assumed annual salary adjustment has been determined by reference to the long-term salary increases and in consultation with the employer-sponsors.